Adaptive Mesh Methods on Compact Manifolds via Optimal Transport and Optimal Information Transport

 Optimal Information Transport was developed in the papers~\cite{modin, modin2}, which treat both exact and inexact diffeomorphic density matching based on a principal fiber bundle structure and the particularly nice way that horizontal geodesics in an information metric are pulled down to geodesics with respect to the Fisher-Rao metric.
-This allows for the exact diffeomorphic map between two smooth densities to be computed via solving the Poisson equation.
+This allows for the exact diffeomorphic map between two smooth densities to be computed via solving a Poisson equation.
 Limitations to this approach are addressed as well, such as its apparent inappropriateness for image interpolation problems, by introducing computations with a non-compatible metric (which allows for the source density to vanish)~\cite{modin} in Euclidean space.
 Optimal Information Transport methods have subsequently found applications in image registration for medical applications, for example in~\cite{chenozan, thoracic} and also random sampling~\cite{sampling}, also in subsets of Euclidean space.
+In this manuscript, we use a provably convergent scheme for the Optimal Information Transport problem on the sphere and show its success for the moving mesh problem in challenging cases.